mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

   (on http://localhost:8000 ), with same WebUI as on devices and some example data, to tweak frontend JS easily.

+  ``./docs/make-snapshot-html.py`` is to create self-contained single-file HTML from any downloaded ``samples.8Bms_16Bsen5x_tuples.bin`` file, with all JS and data embedded in it, which can be opened in any browser - essentially to `Convert exported samples.bin into an interactive chart file`_.

 .. _ini: https://en.wikipedia.org/wiki/INI_file
 .. _D3.js: https://d3js.org/
 .. _d3/d3 source repository: https://github.com/d3/d3